wodenagi/docbot/README.md

   include_examples: true

   # Require manual approval before generating documentation
-  # When true, you must comment "/docbot approve" on each PR to generate docs
+  # When true, you must comment "/docbot-approve" on each PR to generate docs
   # When false, documentation is generated automatically (default)
   require_pr_approval: true